 Top 100 in the concentration of high-calibre talents among China's universities

-UIC has pioneered a unique model for liberal arts education in China.
+BNBU has pioneered a unique model for liberal arts education in China.
 Its student-centred approach encourages robust student-teacher interaction and promotes a balance between arts and sciences, nurturing interdisciplinary and holistically-developed individuals.

-With English as the medium of instruction, UIC's curriculum aligns with international standards, fostering high-calibre academic performance.
+With English as the medium of instruction, BNBU's curriculum aligns with international standards, fostering high-calibre academic performance.
 The College offers a comprehensive range of programmes from bachelor's degrees to post-doctoral studies and has also established the Institute for Advanced Study.
-A proud participant in the Guangdong Provincial High-level University Development Plan, UIC has been approved to nurture two national first-class undergraduate programmes and one provincial first-class programme.
+A proud participant in the Guangdong Provincial High-level University Development Plan, BNBU has been approved to nurture two national first-class undergraduate programmes and one provincial first-class programme.
 Additionally, the College boasts four provincial high-quality university disciplines and nine provincial first-class undergraduate courses.

-Over 80% of UIC graduates have pursued postgraduate studies in recent years, with the majority gaining admission to the QS world's top 100 universities.
+Over 80% of BNBU graduates have pursued postgraduate studies in recent years, with the majority gaining admission to the QS world's top 100 universities.
 The remaining graduates are highly sought after by Fortune 500 companies, government agencies, and non-profit organisations, with some featuring in the Forbes 30 under 30 list.

-UIC's faculty is a multicultural group of lecturers and professors from around 40 countries and regions.
+BNBU's faculty is a multicultural group of lecturers and professors from around 40 countries and regions.
 Faculty members across all departments have international experience, with nearly 90% holding doctoral degrees.
 Many faculty members hail from world-renowned universities such as Stanford, Harvard, Oxford, Cambridge, Peking and Hong Kong, providing students with high-quality academic resources and advanced teaching methods.

-UIC also offers courses and activities designed to deepen students' understanding of China's politics, economy, society and culture.
+BNBU also offers courses and activities designed to deepen students' understanding of China's politics, economy, society and culture.
 Through courses on traditional Chinese arts and culture, such as Guqin, Shedao, Yayue and ceramics, students can immerse themselves in China's rich cultural heritage.

-Strategically located in Zhuhai, one of China's most liveable cities, UIC is an integral part of the Guangdong-Hong Kong-Macao Greater Bay Area.
+Strategically located in Zhuhai, one of China's most liveable cities, BNBU is an integral part of the Guangdong-Hong Kong-Macao Greater Bay Area.
 Zhuhai, one of the first places where modern Chinese culture met Western influences, is conveniently adjacent to Macao and Hong Kong, connected by the Hong Kong-Zhuhai-Macao Bridge.